RosterElf Logo

 • Insufficiencies in communication

 We can't check the cubicle or sneak down the corridor to check whether a colleague or supervisor is there to answer a quick query.
-Additionally, despite their convenience, emails and slack messages occasionally get missed.
+Additionally, despite their convenience, emails and Slack messages occasionally get missed.

 Managers may assist in resolving these problems by setting examples for good communication practices.